-You can read more here about ethical investing, where I demystify and explain the topic in detail.
+You can read more here about investing ethically here, where I demystify and explain the topic in detail.

 Both Starling Bank and Monzo seem to be on a par when it comes to ethics and the environment.

-Starling and Monzo Bank both received the same 12 mark out of 20 when looked at by the Ethical Consumer magazine.
+Starling bank vs Monzo is a difficult one.
+Both received the same ethical mark from the Ethical Consumer magazine.
 Moneyexpert.com ranks Starling above Monzo in terms of ethics, but in truth there’s not much in it.
 You can read more whether Monzo is an ethical bank here.

 Is Starling Bank ethical?

 With all that information, I’ll let you make your own mind up on whether Starling is an ethical bank.

 My personal opinion is that Starling is an ethical bank, especially so when compared to the competition.
 They are top 3 of the most ethical UK banks.

 The benefit they have is that the banking world doesn’t have many ethical and environmentally conscious role models.
 The only bank that can say it is ethical with certainty is Triodos.